-This is a very exciting phase of a learners’ preadolescent development as they are becoming more independent, more socially adept and more self-aware.
+This is a very exciting phase of the learners’ preadolescent development as they are becoming more independent, more socially adept and more self-aware.
 They are also able to more competently grasp the more academic and challenging areas of the school curriculum.

-At the beginning of this phase learners are introduced to Natural Sciences and Technology and Social Sciences.
+At the beginning of this phase, learners are introduced to Natural Sciences and Technology and Social Sciences.

 They are then later introduced to Economic and Management Sciences and Technology at Grade Seven level.